-WEAP can automatically delineate catchments and rivers (using digital elevation data), calculate land area (disaggregated by elevation band and land cover), and download historical climate data for each catchment (by elevation band).
+WEAP can automatically delineate catchments and rivers (using digital elevation data), calculate land area (disaggregated by elevation band and land cover), download historical climate data for each catchment (by elevation band) and create a climate summary background map layer.
 This will greatly simply the process of setting up and modeling catchment hydrology.
-WEAP will automatically download global datasets for elevation, land cover and climate as needed..
+WEAP will automatically download global datasets for elevation, land cover and climate as needed.

 Catchment Delineation mode is best used when you are first setting up your model, before you have added any WEAP elements to your schematic.
 Make sure you have first set your area boundaries, as these can determine the extent of the basins WEAP will create.
 Next, from the menu, choose Schematic, Catchment Delineation Mode, or right click on the main map and choose Catchment Delineation Mode.
 Alternatively, if you drag a catchment from the WEAP legend onto the schematic, WEAP will ask you if you want to define this catchment using Catchment Delineation mode.
 (This requires all GIS layers to use the WGS84 (latitude-longitude) projection.)
 A panel will appear on the right side of the Schematic, with various information and settings.